king7hills/signUpForm/README.md

 1.17.25
 Finished the title section of the form.
 Incorporated Block Element Modifier naming to help with cleaner code.
 It helps organize both the HTML and CSS.

+Completed all html and css.
+Form is finished.
+Utilized minimum password requirements with regex.
+No javascript for validating password confirmation.